 Each flash is metered from above the brown bear's ear, to ensure from exactly the same location (incident reading with Sekonic L-308S meter).

-White Balance is individually corrected on the Porta Brace White Balance card in Photoshop CS6 Adobe Camera Raw.
+White Balance is individually corrected on all, using the Porta Brace White Balance card in Photoshop CS6 Adobe Camera Raw.
 Correction leaves the card being a neutral color with equal RGB components (no color cast).

 Metered in tenth stops, which are just that...
 A third stop is + 0.33 stop, and 2/3 stop is + 0.67 stop.

 f/5.6 + 0.9 stop is almost f/8. f/5.6 + 0.6 stop is f/7.1 (2/3 stop past f/5.6), etc.

 The necessary nearest third stop camera aperture setting might be up to 0.17 stops different than the true metered value.